 History and description

 The Arco Etrusco was built in the third century B.C. and is located on the north side of Perugia.
+It is made of big blocks of travertine marble.
+Cement was not used.

 The fountain at the left support pillar dates from the 17th century.